jaky1206/SFTPDownloadWorkerDemo/README.md

-> Please disable the antivirus while running this application as antivirus can prevent the application from creating folders
+> Please disable the antivirus while running this application as antivirus can prevent the application from creating folders.
+> To create a service from executable run sc.exe \\myserver create NewService binpath= c:\windows\system32\NewServ.exe

 ## Demo project for SFTP Download using Worker Serive
 ---